java-operator-sdk/jenvtest/README.md

 </dependency>
 ```

-Injecting a Kubernetes client is supported from in the tests, that will spin up a KubeApiServer instance in the
+JEnvTest works by injecting a specific Kubernetes client in your tests that is configured to access an automatically started Kubernetes API server instance in the
 background:

 ```java